tbanel/uniline/docs/index.md

     (use-package uniline
       :bind ("C-<insert>" . uniline-mode))

 In this example, `C-<insert>` was chosen.
-You can use whatever keys combination you want.
+You can use whatever key combinations you want.
 `<insert>` happens to also be the key used inside `Uniline`.

 If you do not have `use-package`, you can add those lines in your `~/.emacs` file: